-This course is designed to further students' understanding of the relationship between law and society, in particular the ways in which the legal system interacts with the social, economic, and political institutions of American society.
-Topics to be covered may include the legal profession, family law, minority rights and affirmative action, labor law, sexual harassment, abortion, euthanasia, criminal and civil commitment law, the death penalty, environmental law, or student rights.
-Credits: 3(3-0) Offered every spring
+This course is designed to further students' understanding of the relationship between law and society, in particular the ways in which the legal system interacts with the social, economic, and political institutions

 SOCL314 Illness, Self, and Society

 Examines health and illness as social phenomena.
 Focuses on how individual experience with illness is influenced by social context.
 Topics include the social construction of health and illness, the experience of acute and chronic diseases, the nature and role of social support, and the self and illness.
 Prerequisites: Any 100-level Sociology course or permission of instructor.
 Credits: 3(3-0) Offered when demand is sufficient